lowrycito/handbook/pages/study-manual-general-handbook-18-priesthood-ordinances-and-blessings.md

   7. A time of reverence while those who participated in the baptism change into dry clothes (hymns or Primary songs may be played or sung during this time)

-  8. The confirmation of 8-year-old members of record; the confirmation of converts if determined by the bishop (see 18.8)
+  8. The confirmation of 8-year-old members of record; the confirmation of converts (see 18.8)

   9. Bearing of testimonies by new converts, if desired